Love

 The Role of Leaders

 Brene Brown says in her book, Dare to Lead , that “…self-awareness and self-love matter.
 Who we are is how we lead.”
-Leaders develop people and help identify their potential and the possibility for people’s lives, but leaders must develop their own potential and possibility and a vision around love and justice for our world.
+Leaders help their followers identify potentials and possibilities for their lives, but leaders must develop their own sense of being beloved while they dream of the potentials and possibilities for love and justice for our world.

 Evidence from history attests to the power of love and forgiveness.
 Would the non-violent protests of the civil rights movement in the US have had staying power without the power of love?
 People were willing to endure beatings and insults without aggression, and they fought back using passive resistance.
 They offered the other cheek, and they suffered with dignity.
-Without the power of thoughtful leadership and their beliefs, the civil rights movement would have devolved into race riots.
+Without the power of thoughtful leaders and the strength of their core beliefs, the civil rights movement would have devolved into race riots.
 Instead, the protests resulted in the Civil Rights Act of 1964.
-This example points to how a love based spirituality can be practiced, but practicing this kind of visionary love usually requires leadership and a deep conviction about the transformative power of love
+This example points to how a love based spirituality can be practiced by spiritually healthy people with deep convictions about the transformative power of love

 Building more love

-Spirituality that focuses on a loving source can change how we see our lives and our purposes.
-Spirituality, at its best, connects us to each other and provides us with meaning and guidance for our lives.
+If spirituality focuses on a loving source it can change how we see our lives and our purposes.
+An understanding of spirituality within community connects us to each other and provides us with meaning and guidance for our lives.
 Spirituality should motivate a cooperative way of living, encourage positivity, and emphasize compassion for others and ourselves.
 Healthy spirituality helps us transcend ourselves and become other-focused.
 When we experience ourselves as loved on a sacred level, we are motivated to share that love in actionable ways.
 This self-transcendence is necessary to address the problems of our world and points to the power of love.

 If you and your communities want to develop capacities for love, try some of these practices.